aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/conversion-and-export/converting-dwg-to-pdf-with-coordinates/_index.md

 Console.WriteLine("\nThe DWG file exported successfully to PDF.\nFile saved at " + MyDir);
 ```

+## Common Use Cases

+- **Construction documentation** – Generate printable PDFs of specific floor‑plan sections.
+- **BIM coordination** – Export only the area of interest for clash detection.
+- **Client presentations** – Provide a clean PDF of a selected room or elevation without exposing the entire drawing.

 ## Conclusion

 Congratulations!
-You've successfully converted a DWG file to PDF with specified coordinates using Aspose.CAD for .NET.
-This tutorial covered essential steps and provided a clear guide for developers.
+You've successfully **converted DWG to PDF** with precise coordinates and learned **how to set viewport** using Aspose.CAD for .NET.
+This **dwg to pdf tutorial** demonstrates how to **create pdf from dwg** and **export dwg as pdf c#** while keeping full control over the output area.

 ## FAQ's